BigPolarBear1/factorization/README.md

 OMG.
 WHY DIDNT I SEE THIS EARLIER.
 I can literally set it up, so everything can just be done with vector operations.
 EVERYTHING.
 FUCK!!!!

 https://youtu.be/2zpCOYkdvTQ

+TWO DAYS.
+THAT IS ALL I NEED.
+Happy holidays assholes.